jamespfennell/apportionment/README.md

 ## What does solving the problem exactly mean?

-The Huntington–Hill method does actually require calculating the priority values.
+The Huntington–Hill method does not require the priority values to be explicitly calculated.
 To select the state with the largest priority value, it is only necessary to be able to _compare_ priority values and choose the larger one.
 Given two priority values of the form